When Is a Good Time to Refinance Your Home?

 But with a cash-out refinance, you’re taking out a new loan that’s greater than the amount you owe on your home, giving you additional cash to cover other expenses you may have, such as credit card debt or paying for an education.
 Cash-Out Refinance vs. Home Equity Loan: What’s the Difference?

 But, if you don’t want a larger loan and potentially even larger monthly payments, you also have non-loan options.
 Home equity investments allow you to access cash now in exchange for a share of the future value of your home.
-Since it’s an investment, not a loan, home equity investments don’t have monthly payments or interest.
+Since it’s an investment, not a loan, a home equity investment doesn’t have monthly payments or interest.

 Take our 5-minute quiz to see if a home equity investment is a good fit for you.